JalenYes/Kaggle-Competition-Quora-Insincere-Questions-Classification/README.md

 # My Solutions for Quora Insincere Questions Classification

-This project, detecting toxic content to improve online conversations, is an ongoing kaggle competition.
-I'm still working on higher LB score.
+This project, detecting toxic content to improve online conversations, is an my kaggle competition.
+I got a bronze medal at top 6% from 4037 teams.

 #### Quora Tech challenge——Weeding out insincere questions